-For each leveraged ETF, I provide summary statistics of the daily returns and that of their underlying index, for the sample period January 1, 2008 to December 31, 2009.
-As well, I regress the holding-period returns of each leveraged ETF on the holding period returns of its underlying index, to test i) whether the beta coefficients deviate from the "promised" magnitude (for example, for a 2x bull, investors would expect a coefficient of 2, and for a 2x bear, -2), and ii) whether the intercept, or the "alpha" of the fund is statistically and economically different from zero; and iii) whether variations in the underlying index explains a significant portion of the variations in the returns of the leveraged ETFs (as indicated by a high $R^2$ ).
-I consider the following investment horizons: One day, two days, one week (5 trading days), three months (63 trading days), and one year (252 trading days).
-Due to potential bias created by overlapping samples (e.g., today's and tomorrow's one-week holding period returns overlap), I report t statistics calculated using Newey-West (1987) standard errors.
-I begin with Table 1 where I assess the overall performance of the S&P/TSX 60 2x bull (ticker: HXU) and 2x bear (ticker: HXD) ETFs.
-Panel A shows the summary statistics of the daily returns.
+I report the summary statistics in Table 1, and the regression results Table 2.

+I begin with the overall performance of the S&P/TSX 60 2x bull (ticker: HXU) and 2x bear (ticker: HXD) ETFs.
 Over the sample period, HXD has a larger mean than HXU, due to all the large negative returns in the S&P/TSX60 during the market crash in the fall of 2008.
 The standard deviations of both ETFs are similar in magnitude, about twice that of the underlying index.
 HXU exhibits negative skewness, as did the underlying index, while the inverse ETF, HXD, shows the opposite.
 In terms of kurtosis, the S&P TSX60 index is actually the most leptokurtic of the three, because it has more tail observations (e.g., those that are more than one standard deviation away from the mean), and likely to have a narrower, single peak in the distribution.

-I report the regression results in Panel B. The adjusted $R^2s$ are all reasonably high.
-The null hypothesis for the alpha estimates is $H_0 = 0$ , and the null hypothesis for the beta estimates is $H_0 = 2$ for the 2x bull ETFs, and $H_2 = -2$ for the 2x bear ETFs.
+The adjusted R^2s are all reasonably high.
+The null hypothesis for the alpha estimates16 is $H_0 = 0$, and the null hypothesis for the beta estimates is $H_0 = 2$ for the 2x bull ETFs, and $H_2 = -2$ for the 2x bear ETFs.
 It is interesting that for HXU, the 1-month and 3-month holding period betas are closest to 2 (they are 1.9835 and 1.9590, respectively), and the null cannot be rejected for these two estimates.
 For HXD, it is the 1-week and 1-month holding period beta estimates where the null cannot be rejected.
 The deviation is the largest over a 1-year holding period, where the estimated coefficient for beta is -1.3323.
 So it is interesting - at least for the sample period in question, that the best replication results - from an investor's perspective - are not found in the 1-day holding period returns, as argued by leveraged ETF management companies.